 If you prefer to spend your day shopping before you dine, Hammersmith accommodates for this also.
 Famous streets such as King Street provide yet more varied restaurants including mainly polish and Indian cuisines as well as traditional pubs intermixed with a variety of high street and independent stores.
 The Kings Mall is located here also, providing further options in dining and shopping destinations.

-Once you have found the perfect office to rent in Hammersmith you will notice the plentiful and very easy transport options.
-Hammersmith Tube Station is just a two minute walk from the very heart of the area and the Hammersmith & City station is just a four minute walk.
+Once you have found the perfect office to rent in Hammersmith (see the offices listed above), you will notice that there are plentiful and very easy transport options for employees and customers.
+Hammersmith Tube Station is just a two minute walk from the very heart of the area, and the Hammersmith & City station is just a four minute walk.
 Barons Court can also be reached on foot within 10 minutes and Ravenscourt Park is just a few minutes further on whilst Kensington is a 15 minute walk away.